 If you are preparing this recipe to be Weight Watchers (WW) friendly, use reduced sugar apricot jam instead of regular.
-Points for one serving of this pork are 3 points for all color plans.
+If you are following the Weight Watchers WW plan, you will find a link to the WW Points on the recipe card at the end of this post.
 The recipe serves 4, so just divide the cooked pork into 4 servings.

 What’s the best way to grate ginger?

 Fresh ginger is stringy and it can be difficult to grate!
 I have a solution.
 Peel the ginger with a potato peeler and then pop it into the freezer until firm.
 It will be so much easier to grate when it’s frozen, and the good news is that you can store your leftover fresh ginger in a zip baggie in your freezer!
 Use the fine grate on your grater to grate the ginger.

 The “safe” temperature for eating pork:

 Years ago, it was thought that pork had to be cooked much longer to be safe to eat.
 Current guidelines are that pork is safe to eat at a temperature of 145 degrees.
 I recommend baking this pork until the center of the tenderloins reach 145 degrees.
 Then you can take it out of the oven and let it rest.
 The temperature will climb a few more degrees while resting.

 The best meat thermometer: